Range-of-Firing Zones: Contact, Near-Contact, Intermediate, Distant

 Last updated:

 When a forensic pathologist or firearms examiner looks at a gunshot entry wound, the first question is not which weapon or whose bullet.
 The first question is: how far away was the muzzle?
-Distance governs almost everything else about wound morphology, about the distribution of propellant residues around the entry site, and about whether the physical evidence is consistent with the account given by any surviving witnesses or the accused.
-The answer to that distance question divides all gunshot wounds into four operational zones: contact, near-contact, intermediate, and distant.
+Distance governs wound morphology, propellant residue distribution, and whether the physical evidence is consistent with witness accounts.
+The answer divides all gunshot wounds into four operational zones: contact, near-contact, intermediate, and distant, each defined by which discharge products reach the target.

-These zones are not arbitrary administrative categories.
-They map directly to the physical behaviour of a discharging firearm's exhaust products.
-When a cartridge fires, the expanding gas column that drives the bullet down the barrel follows it out the muzzle.
-That gas carries soot, unburned propellant grains, partially burned powder particles, and a pulse of thermal energy.
+These zones map directly to the physical behaviour of a discharging firearm's exhaust products.
 The distance from the muzzle to the target determines how much of that discharge cloud has dispersed before it reaches skin or fabric.
 At contact range, the full column enters the wound track.
 At distant range, the gas has long since dissipated and only the bullet itself arrives.
+The powder tattooing, stippling and Modified Griess test methods that visualise these zones on garments are covered in the companion module-8 topic.
+Atypical firearm wounds may confound zone classification and require separate pathology evaluation.

 The canonical classification of these four zones belongs to Vincent J. M. DiMaio's Gunshot Wounds: Practical Aspects of Firearms, Ballistics, and Forensic Techniques (3rd edition, 2016), the reference that pathologists in US medical examiners' offices, Indian Central Forensic Science Laboratories, UK Home Office pathologists, and ENFSI Firearms Working Group examiners all cite when writing up range estimation in a court report.
+The medico-legal framework for reading these wound zones in an autopsy is detailed in firearm entry and exit wound examination.
 Spitz and Fisher's Medicolegal Investigation of Death (5th edition, 2020) and Brian J. Heard's Handbook of Firearms and Ballistics (2nd edition, 2008) supplement DiMaio with practical case detail and casework cautions.
-Understanding the four zones, knowing the typical centimetre thresholds per calibre, and being able to explain the underlying physics in lay terms is a foundational competency for any examiner who will testify on range estimation.
+The four zones, their centimetre thresholds per calibre, and the underlying physics form the foundation of any forensic range-estimation opinion for court.

 A contact wound is produced when the muzzle of the weapon is held against the skin surface at the moment of firing.
 The entire gas charge, along with soot, unburned powder, partially burned powder, and the combustion heat, enters the wound track ahead of and around the bullet.
 The result is a distinctive constellation of findings that pathologists have recognised since before the firearm identification discipline formalised.